Let's Pretend: Nila Mack and the title change to Let's Pretend

 After 229 broadcasts, Nila Mack took over as director and changed the title to Let's Pretend, "radio's outstanding children's theater", beginning March 24, 1934.

 Mack's Peabody Award-winning Let's Pretend ran for two decades before the final show on October 23, 1954.
-Adaptations included such classics and fairy tales as Cinderella, Sleeping Beauty, The Arabian Nights, Beauty and the Beast and Rumpelstiltskin.
+Adaptations included such classics and fairy tales as Cinderella, The Arabian Nights, and Beauty and the Beast.

 The show always began with a characteristic tune, sometimes with lyrics, from its long-time sponsor Cream of Wheat.
 George Bryan and Jackson Wheeler were the announcers.
 Jean Hight became the program's director after Nila Mack's death in 1953.

 A history of the show, Let's Pretend And The Golden Age Of Radio (BearManor Media 2004), was written by veteran actor Arthur Anderson, who did character roles on Let's Pretend at age 13 and was on the show almost every week (with time out for military service) until the program's demise.

 The series received numerous awards, including two Peabody Awards, (The Peabody Awards site's search engine shows a 1943 award for Outstanding Children's Program.) a Women's National Radio Committee Award and five Radio Daily Awards.

-In 1970 Telegeneral adapted these stories on vinyl records.
+Fifty of the scripts from the radio show were re-recorded by Gotham Educational Records and released by Telegeneral following their takeover of Gotham in 1970.